dennissolver/JessVoiceAgentModule/README.md

 ## Environment Variables

-The frontend expects a `.env.local` file with the following variable:
+The frontend reads the following variable from `.env.local`:

 - `NEXT_PUBLIC_BACKEND_URL` - Base URL of the FastAPI backend used for login and configuration requests.